 |Read this first!
 International Admissions Process|

-School Code: 6003.Please visit the Office of Graduate and Professional Studies (OGAPS) website for a list of Requirements, exemptions and other useful information regarding the TOEFL/IELTS Exams.
+School Code: 6003.Please visit the Texas A&M Office of Admissions international graduate we page for a list of Requirements, exemptions and other useful information regarding the TOEFL/IELTS Exams.

 |Grade Point Ratio (GPR)||A minimum GPR of 3.0 in the last 60 hours of undergraduate work, or 3.25 in 30 hours or more of graduate work.|

 |Official Transcripts||Official transcripts from all previous college/university study must be sent directly to the Office of Admissions.
 Please click the link to obtain the appropriate addresses.|

 |Letters of Recommendation||Three letters of recommendation are required, preferably from faculty.
 Letters of recommendation can be submitted online through the Texas A&M University GraduateCAS online application system.

 Letters of recommendation are not required for TAMU applicants that are applying for the Master of Agribusiness program.

 |Resume/CV||Submit a copy of your current resume/CV highlighting your education, experience and leadership skills.
 This should be submitted online through the Texas A&M University GraduateCAS online application system.|